eparreno/vimvamvoom/README.md

 https://github.com/altercation/vim-colors-solarized

-add this line to ~/.gvimrc to allow solarixed
+add this line to ~/.gvimrc to use solarized

+    colorscheme 'solarized'

 ## Contributors